 With a free Dev site, you can manually create backups.
 With a paid plan, you can enable automated backups.
 Backups are not saved indefinitely and we encourage you to download backups periodically.

 Configure performance settings in your Live environment so your site will be as fast as possible.
-In some cases, caching may break certain dynamic functionality, but we recommend first trying to enable all caching, and only disable if absolutely necessary.
+In some cases, caching may break certain dynamic functionality, but we recommend first trying to enable all caching, and only disable it if absolutely necessary.

 Request vulnerability scanning.